Amy Robsart: Modern theories

 Most modern historians have exonerated Robert Dudley from murder or a cover-up.
 Apart from alternatives for a murder plot as causes for Amy Robsart's death, his correspondence with Thomas Blount and William Cecil in the days following has been cited as proofs of his innocence; the letters, which show signs of an agitated mind, making clear his bewilderment and unpreparedness.
 It has also been judged as highly unlikely that he would have orchestrated the death of his wife in a manner which laid him open to such a foreseeable scandal.

 Family

 Amy Robsart was the daughter of Sir John Robsart of Syderstone (d.1557) and his wife, Elizabeth Scott (d.1549), daughter of John Scott, of Camberwell in Surrey.
-From her mother's first marriage to Roger Appleyard of Stanfield (d.1528) Amy had four half-siblings, John Appleyard, Philip, Anna and Frances, who married William Flowerdew.
+From her mother's first marriage to Roger Appleyard of Stanfield (d.1528) Amy had four half-siblings, John Appleyard, Philip, who married Mary Shelton and was a Member of Parliament, Anne, who married James Bigos, esquire, Frances, who married William Flowerdew, and Bridget.
 Through their son Anthony Flowerdew of Hethersett in Norfolk and his wife Martha Stanley of Scottow in Norfolk, Amy Robsart is the great-aunt of Temperance Flowerdew.

-Amy Robsart's paternal grandparents were Theoderick (Terry) Robsart and Elizabeth (d.20 November 1535), daughter of Sir Thomas Kerdeston of Syderstone.
+Amy Robsart's paternal grandparents were Theoderick (Terry) Robsart and Elizabeth (d.
+20 November 1535), daughter of Sir Thomas Kerdeston of Syderstone.

 Her half-brother Arthur Robsart was the illegitimate son of her father Sir John Robsart, and married Margaret, daughter of Sir Arthur Hopton.

+Memorial tile

+Amy was buried in the chancel of St. Mary's Church, Oxford, but her grave has been lost.
+Professor Ian Aird wrote: "The exact site of Amy’s grave has never been known, though in the contemporary account it was said to have been at the east end of the church of St. Mary the Virgin in Oxford."